benchristel/waterslide/README.md

 Waterslide::Filter[your_data] >> Filter2 >> # ...
 ```

-This creates a no-op pipe which simply hands off your data to `Filter2`.
+This creates a no-op filter which simply hands off your data to `Filter2`.
 However, the first object in the pipeline can be anything that implements the `each` method and Waterslide's `>>` operator.
 The `each` you'll have to do yourself, but you can get `>>` with a simple `include`:

 ```ruby
 class MyFilter